shindelee/Lab-IAC-/Shinde_2/README.md

 ii) EQ

-    Tests the equality of both inputs, ALUop1 and ALUop2
+Test the equality of both inputs, ALUop1 and ALUop2.

 **MUX**